 Has your partner committed adultery?
 Are these your grounds for divorce?
 For this to occur, a causal relationship must exist between the defendant’s adultery and the fact that the plaintiff finds it impossible to continue to the marriage relationship.

 Sole custody refers to the situation whereby a minor (child) will reside with and under the close supervision of one parent, which is often subject to the court to grant visitation rights to the other parent (non-custodial parent).
 The parent that receives sole custody is responsible for the day-to-day care of the child and establishes the living arrangements thereof.

-Join custody refers to the situation whereby custody of a minor (child) is awarded to both parties.
-Both parents are now seen as custodial parents and share the responsibility including joint physical care, actual lodging and care of the minor is specifically shared in accordance to the parenting plan (court-ordered custody schedule)
+Joint custody refers to the situation whereby custody of a minor (child) is awarded to both parties.
+Both parents are now seen as custodial parents and share the responsibility including joint physical care, actual lodging and care of the minor is specifically shared in accordance to the parenting plan (court-ordered custody schedule).

 The Children’s Act of 2005 is primarily targeted to consolidate and reform the law on matters relating to children (minors).
 It specifically deals with topics including the age of majority, custody, child support, child protection, children’s court, daycare, guardianship and paternity.

 Maintenance for Your Children

 Generally, the occurrence of maintenance arises from the fact that the non-custodial parent goes from the status of ‘married with children’ to ‘divorced and paying maintenance’.
 Child maintenance is basically the obligation of parents to provide their children with financial support such as education, clothing, food, housing and healthcare turns into a tricky situation.